Tglaser92/RSHW/README.md

         Panel data sourecd: influxdb

    ### d.
-Navigate to the Axes tab and change the unit to bytes.
+Navigate to the Axes tab and change the unit to XXX.

    ### e. select "Back to dashboard" and analyze away!